zakenaio/pp4-interesting2/README.md

 - [VSCode](https://code.visualstudio.com/) used for all local development.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
 - [phind](https://www.phind.com/) used for tips and trix, a great way to make progress when stuck.
-- - [Gemini](https://gemini.google.com/) Used for spell check, and grammar for README and TESTING.
+- [Gemini](https://gemini.google.com/) Used for spell check, and grammar for README and TESTING.
 - [PyDot](https://github.com/pydot/pydot) Used for creating ERD
-- [ckEditor](https://ckeditor.com/) Userd for admin-board and more advanced content creation.
+- [ckEditor](https://ckeditor.com/) Used for admin-board and more advanced content creation.
+- [SweetAlert](https://sweetalert.js.org/) Used for crud alerts.

 ## Database Design